 7. On the next page, you can search for the objectives you’d like to include in your assessment, or click into the chapters and topics to browse available objectives.

 8. Before you select your objectives, you should select your question Preferences.
-You can choose whether you would like Static or Pool questions by default.
+You can choose whether you would like Static or Pool questions where available by default.
 Also you can choose whether you would like 1 or 2 questions per objective.
 You can add more questions per objective in a later screen if desired (step 15).
 Click Apply to finalize your choices and return to the select objectives page.

 9. Click the checkbox next to the objective you’d like to add assessment questions for, or the Topic level checkbox to include all the objectives it covers.